Zanj

-Zanj (زَنْج, adj. زنجي, Zanjī; from زنگ) is a term used by medieval Muslim geographers to refer to both a certain portion of Southeast Africa (primarily the Swahili Coast) and to its Bantu inhabitants.
-It has also been used to refer to Africans collectively by Arab sources.
+Zanj (زَنْج; /ar/, adj. زنجي; /ar/, Zanjī; from زنگ; /fa/) is a term used by medieval Muslim geographers to refer to both a certain portion of Southeast Africa (primarily the Swahili Coast) and its Bantu inhabitants.
+It has also been used to collectively refer to sub-Saharan peoples by Arab sources.
 This word is also the origin of the place-names Zanzibar ("coast of the Zanji") and the Sea of Zanj.

 The latinization Zingium serves as an archaic name for the coastal area in modern Kenya and Tanzania in southern East Africa.
 The architecture of these commercial urban settlements is now a subject of study for urban planning.
-For centuries the coastal settlements were a source of ivory, gold, and slaves, from sections of the conquered hinterland, to the Indian Ocean world.
+For centuries the coastal settlements were a source of ivory, gold, and slaves, taken from sections of the conquered hinterland, to the Indian Ocean world.

 Etymology

 From Middle Persian *zang, paraphrased based on attested Middle Persian (zangig /zangigh/, "black one").
 Furthermore, it is possibly related to the ancient Greek Ἀζανία (Azania), the name of a region in East Africa in the first century AD, and to the ancient Greek Ζήγγισα (Zengissa), the Greek name for a headland in what is now southern Somalia.
 It may ultimately be derived from the Arabic Ajami.
 Anthony Christie argued that the word zanj or zang may not be Arabic in origin: a Chinese form (僧祇 sēngqí) is recorded as early as 607 AD.
 Christie argued that the word is South East Asian in origin.
 The Javanese word jenggi means African people, specifically the people of Zanzibar.

-It is known that the Indonesian Austronesian peoples reached Madagascar by ca. 50–500 CE.
-As for their route, one possibility is that the Indonesian Austronesians came directly across the Indian Ocean from Java to Madagascar.
-It is likely that they went through the Maldives, where evidence of old Indonesian boat design and fishing technology persists until the present.